 The longer return period does not count for purchases made through Target Mobile or items with a fixed return date or no return eligibility.

-APR, Fees & Penalties for the Target Credit Card
+APR, Fees, and Penalties for the Target Credit Card

 First, you have to remember that Target cardmembers get a 5% discount on that $1,000 purchase, so their store card balance will be $950, which is a $50 savings right off the bat.

-Now, let’s get to the interest payments you’d pay if you carried the $950 balance for 11 months:
+Now, let’s get to the interest payments you’d pay if you carried the $950 daily balance for 12 months on the Target card versus $1,000 on a cash-back card:

 Perks of the Walmart Credit Card